Jackdon321/wasup/README.md

 # wasup
 Idk
-i like :coffie: and :pizza:
+i like :coffee: and :pizza: